 Well, he no longer had Stalin to protect him.
 The Khrushchev regime was eager to get rid of Stalin’s allies, but had to be careful about it.
 Lysenko only lasted as long as he did because he hadn’t made any major mistakes, or at least any mistakes he could be purged for.

-By 1956 it became clear that Soviet agricultural science had fallen far behind the West, and the development of molecular genetics had put the science on sounder footing.
+By 1956 it became clear that Soviet agricultural science had fallen far behind the West, and the development of molecular genetics had put the classical genetics on sounder footing.
 Lysenko had been in charge for most of that decline of Soviet agriculture, and so was in a position to take most of the blame.
 Independent audits of his research projects confirmed that Lysenko had been falsifying experiments and cooking the books, and so he was put out on his keister.

 Folks, I hope this clears things up.
 I’m starting to understand why so many of those books I read were such a slog.
 There’s just so much going on in this story that it’s easy to get lost in the weeds.

 If you need to unwind this week, why not check out the Michurin movie on YouTube?
 It’s got that lovely mid-century socialist realist film styling, and Shostakovich’s score is… well, okay, it’s second-rate Shostakovich but even second-rate Shostakovich is still pretty good!